School: School of Government

 Lecturer: Dr. Julie Gilson

-The aim of this course is to provide students with a Masters level knowledge of the contemporary security issues in the Asia Pacific region, and with an advanced understanding of the nature of security itself.
+The aim of this course is to provide students with a Masters level knowledge of the contemporary political and security issues in the Asia Pacific region, and with an advanced understanding of the International Relations theories which underpin them.

-The first part of the module will examine key aspects of security theory, from realism and constructivism, to critical security and human security.
-The module then examines the principal dynamics of Asia-Pacific security from the cold war to the present, by focusing in particular upon: regional institutions, US hegemony, the rise of China, the war on terror, and the importance of the ‘new’ security agenda in the region.
+The module utilises theories from International Relations and Security Studies to examine the principal dynamics of Asia-Pacific security from the cold war to the present.
+It focuses in particular upon: the US presence in the region, the rise of China, regional institutions, and the importance of the ‘new’ security agenda in the region.

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.